-Although previous study of business is not essential, students who have taken the BTEC Level 2 Award in Business require a Merit grade or higher to study this course.
+Although previous study of Business is not essential, students whohave taken the GCSE in Business require a Grade 5 or higher to study this course.

-Website: https://qualifications.pearson.com/
+Examination board: Pearson Website: https://qualifications.pearson.com/

 Assessment: The National Extended Certificate is equivalent to one A Level.
 There are four units and two are externally assessed (external assessment, 58% of the total marks).